hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: onClipboardChanged()

-   Called when clipboard or X11 selection changes.
+   Called when clipboard or `Linux mouse selection`_ changes.

    Default implementation is: